checkdigit/typescript-config/README.md

 Strict semver is a little complicated, as Typescript itself does not adhere to semver.
 So our "best effort" policy is:

-- Each update to the minimum Node target (e.g. Node 16 to Node 18) will result in a new major version of this module.
+- Each update to the minimum Node target (e.g. Node 18 to Node 20), or a change to a major compiler output option (e.g. `module`, `target` or `moduleResolution`) will result in a new major version of this module.
   We coordinate this with whatever the latest LTS version of Node is currently supported by Amazon Lambda, Google Cloud Functions and Azure Functions.
 - Each new "major" version of Typescript (e.g. `4.2.x` to `4.3.x`) will result in a new minor version of this module.